Waimiri-Atroarí language: Typytyna (two, a couple, a pair)

-Takynynapa (three) (Bruno 2003, 140)
+Takynynapa (three)

 Loanword influence

-As of recently, due to western influence, Portuguese loanwords are also used to refer to amounts higher than three, and it is common for younger speakers to use them for amounts lower than three (Bruno 2003, 140).
+As of recently, due to western influence, Portuguese loanwords are also used to refer to amounts higher than three, and it is common for younger speakers to use them for amounts lower than three.

 Many

-However, traditionally, it is common for the Kinja people to use waha~wapy ('many, a lot') for amounts more than three because they did not count up to three (Bruno 2003, 140).
+However, traditionally, it is common for the Kinja people to use waha~wapy ('many, a lot') for amounts more than three because they did not count up to three.